Canada-West Bank/Gaza Strip Relations

 Canada's relationship with the Palestinian Authority (PA), the governmental entity in the West Bank and Gaza, is positive and moving forward.
 Canada recognizes the Palestinian right to self-determination and supports the creation of a sovereign, independent, viable, democratic and territorially contiguous Palestinian state, as part of a comprehensive, just and lasting peace settlement.

-In accordance with the 1993 Oslo accords, Canada’s Representative Office in Ramallah is responsible for the delivery of Canada’s relationship with the Palestinian Authority.
-The Representative Office plays a key role in Canada’s political, trade, and international assistance efforts in the West Bank and the Gaza Strip.
+In accordance with the 1993 Oslo accords, Canada’s Representative Office in Ramallah has responsibility for managing the Government of Canada’s relationship with the Palestinian Authority.
+The Representative Office plays a key role in Canada’s political, trade, and international assistance efforts in the West Bank and Gaza.
 The Palestinian General Delegation, which opened in Ottawa in 1995, represents Palestinian interests in Canada.
 Canada has listed Hamas as a terrorist organization pursuant to the Canadian Criminal Code.
 The Government of Canada has no contact with Hamas.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .